Manifest Specification

 Section titled “Overview”A manifest is a JSON file conforming to the manifest JSON Schema.
 At minimum, a manifest declares a spec version and a name:

-{ "xript": "0.1", "name": "my-app"}From there, complexity is layered on only as needed.
-Every field beyond xript and name is optional, and each additional section enables more functionality.
+{ "xript": "0.1", "name": "my-app"}Complexity layers on only as needed.
+Every field beyond xript and name is optional, and each section you add enables more functionality.

 Top-Level Fields

-Section titled “Top-Level Fields”xript (required)
+Section titled “Top-Level Fields”$schema

 Section titled “xript (required)”The specification version this manifest conforms to.
 This is not the application’s version; it’s the version of the xript spec the manifest was written against.